jvbalen/catchy/README.md

 ### Structure

-Extracting catchy features from a folder of files involves three steps:
+Extracting catchy features from a folder of files involves three steps (look for the `eurovision_demo.ipynb` ipython notebook for a more detailed demo):

 1. Base feature extraction